mangojuicejs/mangojuice/README.md

 **`subscriptions: ...`** provides a way to subscribe only to some of shared model changes.
 Above we subscribed to changes of `shared.user` and added an update handler command `HandleUserUpdate`.
 This command will be executed on every change of `shared.user`.
 But not on changes of `shared` model itself.

-### Dealing with the world
+### Dealing with the real world
 We showed above how to handle events from a View.
-But complex applications could have to handle not only view events, but some more, like WebSocket messages, or presses to `esc` in window scope, or execute someting in interval.
+But complex applications could have to handle not only view events, but some more, like WebSocket messages, or presses to `esc` in the window scope, or execute someting in the interval.
 The good news is that MJS also provides a way to handle this kind of events.

 ```js
 // SearchResults.js